The “Other” December Holidays

 We often tend to associate the month of December with Christmas, and all the traditions that surround it.
 With the exception of Hannukah, many of us probably cannot name even one other holiday that takes place in December!
 This is in spite of the fact that worldwide, December has more holidays celebrated in it than most other months of the year!
-This article will shed some light on some other major, but lesser-known December holidays around the world (along with the dates for December 2016)!
+This article will shed some light on some other major, but lesser-known December holidays around the world.

 You may be wondering why December is such a popular month for celebrations.
 Undoubtedly, a large part of it has to with the winter solstice–the shortest day, and alternatively, the longest night of the year.
 It falls on December 21st each year for most of the world–specifically, all countries in the Northern Hemisphere.
 Dating back to ancient times, many cultures, have celebrated the winter solstice in their own unique ways.
 In the modern day, it is still common for many cultures to hold special celebrations on, or around the winter solstice.
 Some of these celebrations will be discussed below, in addition to other non-solstice related December holidays around the world.